jLevere/J1939-Utils/README.md

 ### graph_log.py

 This utility graphs the messages in a log file by address.
 It can also print out messages that contain a pgn of interest for quick looks at groups of messages.
+It depends on the messages collection of parsers so it should be run from the cloned directory.

 standard usage: `python graph_log.py path/to/candump 61440` <- list of pgns of interest seperated by spaces